LogeshVel/FinanceOne/README.md

 # FinancialOne

-FinancialOne is a comprehensive personal finance dashboard that helps you track your net worth, income, expenses, assets, loans, and retirement planning.
+FinancialOne is a comprehensive personal finance dashboard that helps you track your net worth, budgeting, goals, income, expenses, assets, loans, and retirement planning.

-**Note**: This project has been migrated from a React/FastAPI stack to a unified **Django Monolithic Application**.

 ## Tech Stack